mtryergreen/Pewlett-Hackard-Analysis/README.md

+## Overview
+This was the most fun module thus far.
+The process went from conceptualizing the data tables and how they connected with diagrams in QuickDBD to importing the .csv data sets into dataframes that I constructed in pgAdmin.

 ## Tools
 - PostgreSQL 11.14 (has been debugged the most) without Stack Builder for tables and their predefined relationships
 <img width="443" alt="Screen Shot 2021-11-29 at 7 49 34 PM" src="https://user-images.githubusercontent.com/89936913/143982575-252f5e9e-5296-4f2e-a402-95a00f32875a.png">